jwl-7/c0de_gr1nd/python_explanations/search_entry_equal_to_index.md

     left = 0
     right = len(A) - 1
     ```
-2. Loop until the left and right pointer meet each other
+2. Loop until the left and right pointer pass each other
     ```python
     while left <= right:
     ```